frankshearar/Home/NuGet-Sign-Command.md

 -HashAlgorithm - Hash algorithm to be used while generating the package manifest file.
 Defaults to SHA256.

--RSASignaturePadding - RSA padding scheme used to sign the package with an RSA certificate.
-Supported padding schemes are PKCS1-v1.5 and PSS.
-This option can be used to specify the padding scheme if the certificate is not signed with either of the two supported schemes.

 -Overwrite - Switch to indicate if the current signature should be overwritten.
 By default the command will fail if the package already has a signature.

 -NonInteractive - Do not prompt for user input or confirmations.

 ```